 Latest updates from the Cointelegraph Davos team

-Disclaimer: This article is being updated all day long.
-All timestamps are in the UTC time zone, with updates in reverse order (the latest update is placed at the top).
+Disclaimer: This article is updated all day long.
+All time codes are in the UTC time zone, updates in reverse order (the latest update is placed at the top).

 Don’t forget to check this article regularly to get notified about the most recent announcements from the event.

 Filecoin’s green project lead Alan Ransil explained the key difference between fiat money and cryptocurrencies.
 He said: